lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 {{ end }}
 {{< /highlight >}}

 Why are we using <code>.Scratch</code> here?
-Because Hugo variables which are declared within an <code>if</code> statement can't be accessed outside the scope of said statement.
-Variables on the scratchpad can be set and retrieved just like regular variables.
+Because Hugo variables which are declared within an <code>if</code> statement can't be accessed outside of said <code>if</code> statement.
+Variables on the scratchpad aren't bound be these limitations and can be set and retrieved just like regular variables.

 ### Simple page numbers